Information for staff and faculty

 Often, Lakehead University faculty and staff will be the first ones to notice a concerning behaviour which may indicate a student is having difficulty and may need help.

 This guide outlines how to recognize when a student is in distress and how to respond effectively when a student approaches you looking for help.
-See when the next training session is being offered on our event calendar.
+Training is available on demand through MyCourseLink.

 Supporting Students in Distress Guide